Linear Chern-Hopf-Thurston conjecture: Introduction

-Even though our result relies on $X$ to have a large fundamental group, we hope our positivity \eqref{eq_ineq} can be directly related to hyperbolicity.
-For example, does \eqref{eq_ineq} always hold for irreducible subvarieties $Z$ in a Kobayashi hyperbolic projective manifold $X$?
-In general, it is also interesting to find sufficient conditions on a representation of $\pi_1(X)$ such that \eqref{eq_ineq} is always strict inequality.
-In \cite{CDY22,DY24}, it is proved that when the Zariski closure of a (generically) large representation $\varrho:\pi_1(X)\to \GL(r,K)$ is a semisimple algebraic group, then $X$ is ``almost'' hyperbolic.
-This condition is sharp as one has to exclude the case of abelian varieties.
-Hence we conjecture that the inequality \eqref{eq_ineq} is strict if the Zariski closure of $\varrho({\rm Im}[\pi_1(Z_{\rm norm})\to \pi_1(X)])$ is a semisimple algebraic group for every positive-dimensional subvariety $Z$ of $X$.
-In this case, $X$ is Kobayashi hyperbolic by \cite{Yam10,CDY22,DY24}.
+Although our result relies on $X$ to have large fundamental group, we hope that positivity \eqref{eq_ineq} can be directly related to hyperbolicity.
+For example, does inequality \eqref{eq_ineq} always hold for irreducible subvarieties $Z$ in a Kobayashi hyperbolic projective manifold $X$?
+In general, it is also interesting to find sufficient conditions on a representation of $\pi_1(X)$ such that inequality \eqref{eq_ineq} is always strict inequality.
+In \cite{CDY22,DY24}, it was proved that when the Zariski closure of a (generically) large representation $\varrho:\pi_1(X)\to \GL(r,K)$ is a semisimple algebraic group, then $X$ is ``almost'' hyperbolic.
+This condition is sharp, as the case of abelian varieties must be excluded.
+Hence we conjecture that inequality \eqref{eq_ineq} is strict if the Zariski closure of $\varrho({\rm Im}[\pi_1(Z_{\rm norm})\to \pi_1(X)])$ is a semisimple algebraic group for every positive-dimensional subvariety $Z$ of $X$.
+In this case, $X$ is Kobayashi hyperbolic (see \cite{Yam10,CDY22,DY24}).

-Recently, various generalizations of the Singer-Hopf conjecture in the algebra-geometric setting are formulated, e.g., in the singular setting as in \cite{Maxim}, and in the coherent setting as in \cite{AMW}.
-Here, we also want to propose Singer-Hopf type conjectures for quasi-projective varieties.
+Recently, various generalizations of the Chern-Hopf-Thurston and the Singer conjectures for algebraic varieties have been formulated, e.g., in the singular setting \cite{Maxim}, and in the coherent setting \cite{AMW}.
+Here, we propose Chern-Hopf-Thurston type conjectures for quasi-projective varieties.
 For example, we conjecture that if the universal cover of a quasi-projective manifold $X$ is a bounded symmetric space, then $\chi(X, \sP)\geq 0$ for any perverse sheaf on $X$ (with respect to an algebraic stratification).

-We propose the following notion of ``topological hyperbolicity'' of algebraic varieties, aiming to capture analogous hyperbolic properties of Kähler hyperbolic manifolds.
+A special case of this conjecture is proved in the recent work \cite{AP}.